-This is the guitar that Jimi switched to from his first 1967 Strat (mentioned a guitar before this one).
-The second Strat first saw stage light on February 2, 1968 in San Francisco, US.
+This is the guitar that Jimi switched to from his first 1967 Strat.
+This second Strat first saw stage light on February 2, 1968, in San Francisco, US.
 [Jimi Hendrix, backstage at Winterland Ballroom, San Francisco, 1968 – Time] In essence, the two guitars were identical, aside from the wear on the old one that by February 1968 became quite extensive (especially around the upper horn of the body).
-The new guitar did, however, have a small cigarette burn on the headstock, which makes it easier to identify on other concerts.
+The new guitar did, however, have a small cigarette burn on the headstock, which means that it was probably used even before February.

 He used this white Strat for most of 1968, and likely all the way up until the TTG Studio sessions in mid-October that year.
-Although photos are somewhat scarce, it seems that guitar was played on almost all gigs between February and October, assuming that it was indeed one same guitar, and not a few identical ones.
-Last photos of Hendrix playing this particular guitar that we’ve been able to find date back to around late October 1968.
+Although photos are somewhat scarce, it seems that guitar was played on almost all gigs between February and October, assuming that it was indeed one same guitar and not a few identical ones.
+Last photos of Hendrix playing this particular guitar that seems to date back to around late October 1968.

 Important to note that during this whole period Jimi was also using a few different guitars alongside the white Strat.
-These include the Les Paul Custom (seen at both Miami Pop and Fillmore East), and an unknown numbers of sunburst Strats that were most likely used for destruction at the end of the set (two of them seen on Miami Pop – one being a hard-tail.
-See Ken Davidoff’s website for photos from Miami Pop Festival).
+These include the Les Paul Custom (seen at both Miami Pop and Fillmore East), and an unknown number of sunburst Strats that were most likely used for destruction at the end of the set (one of them seen on Miami Pop – see Ken Davidoff’s website for photos from Miami Pop Festival).
 For the sake of simplicity, and admittedly having no way to properly research all those random Strats, we’ll leave them out of the list for the time being.

 Electric Ladyland Sessions